jasonkwm/aws-cloud-practitioner/module-5/README.md

 # Amazon DynamoDB
-Amazon DynamoDB is a `key-value database service`.
-It delivers `single-digit millisecond` performance at any scale.
+- **Amazon DynamoDB** is a `key-value database service`.
+It delivers `single-digit millisecond` performance at any scale
+- *DynamoDB* is `serverless`, which means that you `do not` have to `provision, patch, or manage servers`
+- *DynamoDB* `automatically scales` to adjust for `changes in capacity` while `maintaining consistent performance`
+- Suitable choice for use cases that `require high performance while scaling`

 ## Non-relational Databases
 One type of structural approach for **nonrelational databases** is `key-value pairs`.
 With key-value pairs, data is organized into items (keys), and items have attributes (values).
 You can `add or remove attributes` from items in the table at any time and `not every item` in the table has to have the `same attributes`

+# Amazon Redshift
+**Amazon Redshift** is a `data warehousing service` that you can use for `big data analytics`.
+It offers the ability to `collect data from many sources` and helps you to understand relationships and trends across your data.